top of page

 We light two lamps.

-The students make two lamps light up by connecting them in series and in parallel and recognize the respective advantages and disadvantages.
+The students light up two lamps by connecting them in series and in parallel and recognize the respective advantages and disadvantages.

 Description

-The researchers test and describe the effects of electrical energy in a series and a parallel connection.
+In these experiments, two light bulbs are lit using a battery considered as a power source and a switch.
+The students test and describe Effects of electrical energy in a series and a parallel circuit.

 • 5 cables